wincent/git-cipher/PROTOCOL.md

 # Version

 This document describes version 2 of the git-cipher protocol.
+See "History" for differences from the prior version.

 # History